ChayanikaMisra/StockExchange/README.md

 ## Order

-Order class is the super class
+Order class is the super class \n
 **Attributes:** orderId,time,stock,type,price and quantity BuyOrder and SellOrder are base classes that inherit from the Order class